 Want to change window border color in Windows 10?
 Here are two easy methods to change the default color of window borders in Windows 10.

-Note that changing window border color also changes taskbar and Start menu color in Windows 10, if you have enabled colored taskbar and Start menu.
+IMPORTANT: Note that changing window border color also changes taskbar and Start menu color in Windows 10, if you have enabled colored taskbar and Start menu.
 It also changes the color of some tiles on the Start menu.

 To change window border color in Windows 10, follow the instructions mentioned in one of the three methods given below.